 Do I often feel tired or stressed during conversations?

 Do I often misunderstand conversations?
-Do I miss the point of jokes because
+Do I not get jokes because I miss

-Do I turn up the volume on televisions or radios so that others complain?
+Do I turn up the volume on TVs and radios so high that others complain?

-Do I have difficulty understanding speech in noisy places?
+Do I have trouble understanding speech in noisy places?